 The course is part of these learning paths

-In this course we’ll introduce you to AWS CodeBuild and how it can be used to compile, build, and test your source code.
+In this course, we’ll introduce you to AWS CodeBuild and how it can be used to compile, build, and test your source code.
 We’ll show you where AWS CodeBuild sits in a CI/CD setup.
-This course will familiarize yourself with the AWS CodeBuild service and ensure you know when and where to use it within your own software projects.
+This course will familiarize you with the AWS CodeBuild service and ensure you know when and where to use it within your own software projects.
 We'll then provide a demonstration where we use AWS CodeBuild to build the source code for our web portal project.

 The source code demonstrated within this course can be cloned from the following GitHub repository: